mailonggit/shopping-app/README.md

 # shopping-app
-An application for buying clothes for man and woman.
+An application for buying clothes, shoes for man and woman.

 -Framework: Flutter.